homebrew-hackers-club/vercel-college/courses/seo/chapter-01.md

 - Popularity: Boost your site's presence online so search engines know you are a trusted source.
 This is done through the use of backlinks, third-party sites that link back to your site.

 The SEO discipline is broad and has many facets, but as a Next.js developer, the first step is to understand how you can make your web app SEO-ready with some best practices.

-### You've Completed Chapter 1

-Next Up

-2: Search Systems

-Was this helpful?